- What Is High Impact Plant Protein?

 - Safe for daily use

-- Extremely expensive, especially for protein powder — even for plant protein powder
+- Extremely expensive, especially for a protein powder, even for a plant protein powder

-- I would like to see more research on HMB to fully get behind its effects
+- We would like to see more research on HMB to fully get behind its effects

 - Need two jugs to last you one month (waste of material)